≪ Go to our review of Drones

 Below we discuss its performance in all the different tests we used to create these overall scores.

 The Mavic Pro delivers impressive video quality, but its small stature and gimbal do represent significant drawbacks when compared to other top models.
 It scored a 7 out of 10 in this metric, where gimbal models earned from 6 to 10.
-For comparison, this is the same score as the Phantom 3 Professional and just slightly better than the Phantom 3 Standard and the Phantom 3 Advanced (we would like to take this opportunity to formally request that DJI diversify its naming scheme, because this can get confusing fast).
+For comparison, this is the same score as the Phantom 3 Professional and just slightly better than the Phantom 3 Standard (we would like to take this opportunity to formally request that DJI diversify its naming scheme, because this can get confusing fast).

 The Mavic produced clear footage with good color composition in our testing.
 However, the Mavic has a relatively small image sensor, so these vivd colors were often achieved by the camera compensating and cranking up saturation in certain areas of the image.
 This generally looks good upon first glance, but look more closely and colors can seem unrealistically acrylic, and objects can look so sharp they almost seem pixelated.
 Also, since these are essentially editing decision the camera is making for you, its hard to undo them in any editing program.
 Don't get us wrong, the footage looks good, it just wouldn't cut the mustard for any professional applications.